qirong77/vscode-monaco/README.md

 # vscode-monaco
-A lightweight way  to  debugger the source code of VsCode's code editor which called monaco.
+Use vite to debugger the source code of VsCode's code editor which called monaco.